-With the world watching, the Olympics are the perfect stage to broadcast a message to a global audience and brands are investing in digital innovation to provide audiences with fully immersive experiences at Rio 2016.
+With the world watching, the Olympics are the perfect stage to broadcast a message to a global audience and brands are investing in digital innovation to provide audiences with fully immersive experiences.

 Here are three ways recruitment can learn from global brands enhancing their audience’s experiences at the games.

 The BBC have launched a new ‘Taster’ 360 website in time for the Olympic Games.
 Viewers will be able to watch live 360-degree footage filmed by the Olympic Broadcasting Service.
 The opening and closing ceremonies, one event per day and a daily video highlights package will all be filmed in 360, over 100 hours of footage in total.

 Traditionally seen as a gaming tool, we are starting to see more of the possibilities of VR and 360 in recruitment.

 Glassdoor stats state that over 67% of employers think their retention rates would be higher if candidates had a clearer picture of what to expect from a company before expecting a job offer.

 It’s an area Enhance Media are investing in and we’re already seeing employers using it to gain first mover advantage over competitors.

 VR and 360 video provide companies with the opportunity to give candidates the insights they desire and this is only going to grow.
 Contact us or check out our full post on enhancing your recruitment strategy with immersive video.

 With users preferring to be participants rather than spectators, Rio 2016 was the first Olympics that saw brands use social media in a deeper and more meaningful way.
 Big brands are achieving this by helping participants to connect with live moments and sharing human stories instead of promoting product features.